 “Humans have been burning metal for centuries.
 Think of the fireworks, developed by the Chinese.
 But its exact functioning is something we have only known for a few years ", says Philip de Goey.
 Second Niels Deen, there is another important reason: “There has always been a simpler alternative: fossil fuels.
 If they are widely available, cheap, and everyone wants to use them, then why look for alternatives?
 But now the picture is changing ”.

 De Goey is confident that the focus on iron as a fuel will grow rapidly.
 “We are building an industrial incinerator.
 It has a power of up to 1 megawatt.
 Companies that used to say 'it's fun but let's see something practical first' are now taking our project very seriously ”.

 A compact and efficient version is required to obtain a commercial license.
 "We can do it.
 With our current pilot installation, you could power a small residential neighborhood, ”says De Goey.

 For cars I am frankly skeptical, at least in the short and medium term.
 For other things the possibilities are real: from ships to industrial equipment.
 And the first step?
 The conversion of large coal-fired power plants into emission-free versions based on iron dust.

-The Earth has iron in abundance.
-But does it also apply to iron powder?
+Earth has plenty of iron.
+But does it also apply to iron dust?